sstelfox/stelfox.net/content/knowledge_base/linux/fedora_desktop.md

 ~/.dotfiles/install
 ```

-Edit ~/.dotfiles/system-specific/git-user-info.sh to reflect your email and
+Edit `~/.dotfiles/system-specific/git-user-info.sh` to reflect your email and
 name.

 ## Install Flash

-Please note that as of [[Applications/Google_Chrome]] version 20, you do not
+Please note that as of [Google Chrome][2] version 20, you do not need to
-need to install the unsupported and unupdated version of Adobe flash.
-Google
+install the unsupported and unupdated version of Adobe flash.
+Google Chrome 20
-Chrome 20 for linux comes with a secure updated and sandboxed version of flash
+for linux comes with a secure updated and sandboxed version of flash that is
-that is fully compatible with Adobe flash.
-If you need flash for any other
+fully compatible with Adobe flash.
+If you need flash for any other applications
-applications then you'll need to install this.
+then you'll need to install this.

 ```
 yum localinstall http://linuxdownload.adobe.com/linux/x86_64/adobe-release-x86_64-1.0-1.noarch.rpm -y